Aylur/ags-docs/src/content/docs/config/first-widgets.md

 for a `date` call it's fine, but usually you want to use its **async** version: `execAsync`.
 :::

-Looking great, but that code has too much boilerplate for my taste.
+Looking great, but that code has too much boilerplate.
 Let's use a [fat arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) instead of the `function` keyword, and instead of calling `interval` let's use the `poll` method.